-(Sydney, Australia) The other day I happened upon an HB Holden Torana parked in the street, the first I had seen in many years.
+(first posted 3/17/2015) The other day I happened upon an HB Holden Torana parked in the street, the first I had seen in many years.
 I was admiring this attractive little relic when it occurred to me that its significance goes way beyond being Holden’s first small car.
 Not because it was high tech, or fast, or glamorous in some way, but because it spawned a new genus of nose-heavy mutants that roamed the Galapagos Islands of the car world through the 1970s and 80s – the affordable small car with a lazy Aussie/American-style six cylinder engine.

 This topic was touched on not so long ago in an item on the European Chrysler 180, which in Australia found itself lumbered with the local ‘Hemi’ six.
 Perhaps that piqued your curiosity about this strange little chapter in automotive history.
 If it did I hope this brief rundown gives you a fair idea of what it was about.

 The cars I’m referring to came from the then four local manufacturers: GM-Holden (GMH), Ford, Chrysler and BMC/Leyland Australia.
 Each car was of English or European origin, but fitted with an engine from a much larger, locally made model.
 In each case a four cylinder version remained available as well.
 Later models of GMH’s car were also available with a V8.

 Of course, there have been countless examples of large engines stuffed into small cars, but we’re not talking about performance or prestige models here.
 These cars came about simply because they were cheaper to bring to market, thanks to the import tariffs and local content rules of the time, and they had strong appeal in a land where the six cylinder engine was king.
 Mostly, they were humble cars – just smaller, cheaper companion models to the larger six cylinder cars the makers would rather you buy.